CASIA-LONG/Space-Mining-and-Robotics-Survey/README.md

 # Space-Mining-and-Robotics-Survey

-*Note:*

-- *1.This primarily covers work related to planetary robotics (e.g., Mars rovers and lunar rovers), and may not include work on in-orbit space robots;*

-- *2.If a paper has too many author affiliations, we will only list the first three affiliations.*
+*Note: If a paper has too many author affiliations, we will only list the first three affiliations.*

 ## 1 Space Mining Paper List